MarkCBall/Crypto_Portfolios/Readme.md

 ## To Do
-Step 1) Build the website route for porfolios connected to a static database backend
+Step 1) Build the website route for porfolios connected to a static database backend 1a) Fix posts/:slug title partials problem
+  1b) Rename posts to portfolio and other applicable renaming of structure 1c) Instantiate database model for crypto portfolio 1d) Instantiate database model for crypto ticker+names and populate with development testing data

 Step 2) Regrounp as a team and plan how to tackle remaining challenges